braboj/randomgen/README.md

 The integration tests showed that we need to wrap the exceptions by the backend and return a well-defined HTTP status code.

-### 12. Refactor webserver after the integration tests
+### 12. Refactor the webserver after the integration tests

 First, we will refactor the webserver to return a well-defined HTTP status code.
 We will also add a configuration endpoint to allow the user to configure the bins and